boginw/P5/report/2 Iteration 1/Design Criteria.md

 ### Components

-Given the specifications some components are already known to be required to build a functioning speed-sign-recognizing car with adjustable speeds.
+Given the specifications, some of the required components is known in advance in order to make a functioning speed-sign-recognizing car with adjustable speeds.
 Including the whole car, the required components are listed below.

   * Let $C$ denote the entire car with its components.
 * Let $E$ denote the EV3 computer.